Chainfire/HoleyLight/README.md

 My personal test devices is the *plain* S10, if things are out of whack on the other models, let me know.

+There is a link to XDA thread at the bottom, which is the place for discussing this app.

 ### Features

 - Emulates notification LED